kljensen/semiuniq/README.md

 # Semiuniq

-A fast uniq-like tool for removing nearby repeated lines in a file.
+A [hopefully fast] uniq-like tool for removing nearby repeated lines in a file.

 ## Building